Engaging Gross Motor Games for Kids

 Fine motor, figure ground and quick thinking make this a fun game.
 A great way to work on communication skills too!

 This game is pretty much what it looks like in the picture.
-It is a short, 2 player game with a crash at the end which is always fun with kids.
+It is a short, two player game with a crash at the end which is always fun with kids.

-Dragon tongs and shiny gems make this a fantastic scissor skills game.
+Dragon tongs and shiny gems make this a fantastic pre-scissor skills game.
 Spin the dial, pick up the gem.
 Short and simple.
 Great for younger students or kids with emerging fine motor skills.

 This is a simple game of matching colored foods to the colors on a rainbow board.
 Perfect for younger students and students with emerging skills.

-Pete is a very popular cat.
+Pete is a very popular cat with many of my students.
 This is a simple board game with a spinner and movable game pieces.
 Good for younger kids and kids with emerging fine motor skills.

 A fun single or multiple player game.
-Use your fingers motor skills to pick up and place the pieces on the tree.
-Kids love the crash.
+Use your fine motor skills to pick up and place the pieces on the tree.
+Kids love the crash when it all falls down.

 One of my child hood favorites!
-Use those pincher fingers and eyes together to pick up and place the shapes before the time goes and the shapes pop.
+Use those pincher fingers and eyes together to pick up and place the shapes before the timer goes off and the shapes pop.

 Get those pincher fingers and eyes working together with this classic game.
 I like this version because the sticks are skinny making you use a more precision pinch to pull them out.